stat-lz/svdvisual/README.md

 We have an early version of R package.
 You can download it and just install it into your R system manually.

 ## Python
 Update on Jan 30.
-We have uploaded a python function svd3dplot.py in the system, this is an alpha version that can automatically handle 3 components.
+We have uploaded a python function svdvisual.py in the system, this is an alpha version that can automatically handle 3 components.
 We will design a more flexible version later.
+The main function is a similar svd3dplot function.